tsogiinloovon/tsogiinloovon/README.md

 </p>

-Full stack developer with over 3 years of successful experience in C#, and javascript.
+Software engineer with over 3 years of successful experience in C#, and javascript.
 Willingness to take on added responsibilities to meet team goals.
 Technically proficient and analytical problem solver with calm and focused demeanor.

 2019.
 Jan – 2021.
 Sep DatacareLLC(Full Time - Paid)
   - Lead large full stack projects in a scrum team to develop and improve the presence in Retail ERP.